hardie/draft-hardie-faceted-uri/draft-hardie-resolution-contexts-01.md

 Setting aside a string delimiter such as +.+ would allow something like https://identifier.onion/ to become https+._tor//identifier/.
 This would require updates to URI parsing libraries that intended to handle alternative resolution contexts, but the use of a common delimiter would lower the amount of code needed both to identify the core protocol and the alternative resolution contexts.
 It might remain esthetically less pleasing, however, and it would prevent the use of IDNA-permitted characters as resolution context identifiers, something which the DNS-based solutions do allow.

+# Scope considerations

+While this problem clearly has a potentially serious impact on both the scope of the relevant namespaces and on the code complexity required to deal with them, it is important to note that there are many Internet scale namespaces which do not present this problem.
+An illustrative example may be taken from the instant messaging systems like WhatsApp.
+As a mobile application, it confirms identity using E.164 numbers (by sending an SMS to the submitted number) and represents other users using the strings present in each phone's contact list, so it does not need to maintain a globally unique presentation form for its users.
+While it may use the DNS for resolution of its servers, it clearly could avoid that indirection by distributing resolution hints pointing to anycast servers, much as the DNS root does.
+Within an app context, in other words, namespaces completely independent of each other and the DNS can reach Internet scale.
+These may, like Twitter handles, overlap the Internet namespace when used from browser contexts.  @ExampleName may be clear within a Twitter app context,but ExampleName@twitter.com is commonly used outside it.
+Some context marker is required to avoid ambiguity and the potential for fishing, as ExampleName may be one individual in the twitter context and a different one in Facebook's, but that context marker need not be the DNS.

 # Conclusions